poros/dumbpm/README.md

 Please note that the estimate is measured in sprints, so you'll have to multiply that for the duration of your sprint and project that on your working calendar to account for holidays and anything else which could affect your schedule.

-To estimation is based on a [Monte Carlo simulation](https://en.wikipedia.org/wiki/Monte_Carlo_method) of the following inequation: `scope + sum(scope_change, over=sprints) <= sum(velocity, over=sprints)`.
+The estimation is based on a [Monte Carlo simulation](https://en.wikipedia.org/wiki/Monte_Carlo_method) of the following inequation: `scope + sum(scope_change, over=sprints) <= sum(velocity, over=sprints)`.
 Pretty dumb, indeed.

-By default, velocity and scope change for each iteration are picked at random following a uniform probability distribution from the provided historical data.
-If `--normal` is specified, the input will be modelled as normal distribution from which velocity and scope changes will be derived.
+By default, velocity and scope change for each iteration are picked at random following a [uniform probability distribution](https://en.wikipedia.org/wiki/Discrete_uniform_distribution) from the provided historical data.
+If `--normal` is specified, the input will be modelled as [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution) from which velocity and scope changes will be derived.

 If it is taking too long to perform the estimation on your computer, set `--simulations` to something lower than `100000`.